tkotani/ecalj/Samples/TETRAHEDRON_HomoGas/README.md

 ```
 When job have finished, you will get x0homo.dat
 The original results is saved as x0homo.result.dat.

-(in principle, you can skip --jobgw=1 , but some small files may be needed).

 ---
 Let me review the job.